ekmaus19/absentfan/README.md

 # absentfan
-Fanfiction web scraper for Wesleyan University Advanced R Course
+Fanfiction.net web scraper packages for Wesleyan University Advanced R Course

 ### Package installation
 To download this package use the following code.